SamStudio8/assert-changelog/README.md

 # pre-commit-assert-changelog

-pre-commit-assert-changelog is a `pre-commit` hook that attempts to find mentions of untracked or unstaged work in your CHANGELOG.
+pre-commit-assert-changelog is a `pre-commit` hook for Python projects that attempts to find mentions of untracked or unstaged work in your CHANGELOG.
-It assumes your source files end with `.py` so is limited to Python project, and you will need to be using a CHANGELOG formatted with the [keepachangelog style](https://keepachangelog.com/).
+`assert-changelog` leverages the predictable format of the [Keep a Changelog style](https://keepachangelog.com/) and a simple Sphinx-like markup (eg. "hoot/client/test.py" is \`hoot.client.test\`) to identify whether your CHANGELOG refers to untracked or uncommitted files in your repository.

+Python modules are identified with `pkgutil.walk_packages`, and mapped to the output of `git ls-files`.
+The CHANGELOG is then parsed to determine whether any backtick quoted phrases make reference to a Python module that has been mapped to an untracked or unstaged file.

 The hook is in early development and will need a lot of fiddling to cover tricky use-cases that are almost sure to show up.

 ## Configure